fabienconus/sidebar-edit/README.md

 In the past, many MacAdmins had been using the tool [mysides](https://github.com/mosen/mysides) to manage the sidebar items.
 This tool has worked at least until macOS 13 Ventura, and some reports has seen it work on macOS 14 Sonoma.
 Most of the API used by mysides is deprecated.

-Starting with macOS 14, the sidebar favorite items are stored in a .sfl3 file that mysides cannot handle.
+Starting with macOS 13, the sidebar favorite items are stored in a .sfl3 file (.sfl4, starting with macOS 26) that mysides cannot handle.

 A Python method exists: [FinderSidebarEditor](https://github.com/robperc/FinderSidebarEditor), but it uses the same deprected API through PyObjC.
 Why it still works is a mystery.